 Love Redwood and want to get involved?
 You’re in the right place and in good company!
-As of this writing, there are over 100 individuals who have helped make Redwood awesome by contributing code and documentation.
+As of this writing, there are more than 170 contributors who have helped make Redwood awesome by contributing code and documentation.
 This doesn't include all those who participate in the vibrant, helpful, and encouraging Forums and Discord, which are both great places to get started if you have any questions.

 There are several ways you can contribute to Redwood:

 - join the community Forums and Discord server

 - and of course, write code!

 Before interacting with the Redwood community, please read and understand our Code of Conduct.

 Redwood's composed of many packages that are designed to work together.
 Some of these packages are designed to be used outside Redwood too!